sandhawke/dv/prompts/base/restyle-prompts.md

 Here are the styles:

-minimal - just a few words
+title - just a few words to suggest what is to be done, but likely without essential details

-terse - quite short, but longer than minimal
+terse - as short as possible, while still keeping the essential details

-vital - expressing the vital importance of doing this
+vital - expressing the vital importance of doing this well

 angry - expressing anger that this hasn't been done properly, and that the prompter will be even more angry if it's not done now and done at a very high quality